advance100/doc_webpack/hot-module-replacement-with-webpack.md

 The `--hot` switch enables hot code replacement.

 > This adds the `HotModuleReplacementPlugin`.
-Don't add it to your `webpack.config.js` if you are using the CLI.
+Make sure to use either the `--hot` flag, or the `HotModuleReplacementPlugin` in your `webpack.config.js`, but never both at the same time as in that case, the HMR plugin will actually be added twice, breaking the setup.

 There is special management code for the dev-server at `webpack/hot/dev-server`, which is automatically added by `--inline`.
 (You don't have to add it to your `webpack.config.js`)